Program Overview

 Targeted Group

-This program is designed for healthcare professionals, which include: physicians in family medicine, surgeons, primary care, internal medicine, obstetrics and gynaecology, and emergency medicine as well as pharmacists, veterinarians, nurse practitioners, physician assistants, and allied health professionals.
-This course will also be valuable for those looking for a career in antimicrobial stewardship.
+Programs are designed for healthcare professionals, which include: physicians in family medicine, surgeons, primary care, internal medicine, obstetrics and gynecology, and emergency medicine as well as pharmacists, veterinarians, nurse practitioners, physician assistants, and allied health professionals.
+Programs are also valuable for those looking for a career in antimicrobial stewardship